How To Stop Stressful Dreams & Nightmares So You Can Wake Up Feeling Rested

-Along with a magnesium supplement, physician and expert on stress and mind-body medicine Eva Selhub, M.D., recommends limiting your news consumption, practicing mindfulness, and meditating for at least 10 or 20 minutes every day.
+Along with taking a magnesium supplement an hour or so before bed, physician and expert on stress and mind-body medicine Eva Selhub, M.D. recommends limiting your news consumption, practicing mindfulness, and meditating for at least 10 or 20 minutes every day.
 This can "help you shift away from fearful thoughts and elicit the relaxation response," she explains.

 How can you get past persistent nightmares?